Audi A8 hybrid boot space, seating & practicality

 - 2Range, MPG, CO2 & chargingThe Audi A8 TFSI e competes strongly with its closest rivals when it comes to fuel-efficiency, range and charging speed

-- 6Practicality & boot space - currently readingAs one of the largest cars in Audi’s range, the A8 TFSI e majors on space, if not ultimate versatility
+- 6Boot space, seating & practicality - currently readingAs one of the largest cars in Audi’s range, the A8 TFSI e majors on space, if not ultimate versatility